Season 1, Episode 42

 Gila Golub:

 Absolutely.
-I’m looking at two sentences here in the Eden project that I, I think are worth sharing.
+I’m looking at two sentences here in the Eden project that I think are worth sharing.
 So we talk about being accountable, taking responsibility.
 Uh, Hollis says, no matter what the historic wounding, we must now and forever assume responsibility for our choices.
 We are afraid to be ourselves, afraid to be wholly responsible.
-Surely there is an other somewhere who can spare us the burden.
-So often when you see relationships shattered and ending, especially when there’s children, the partners immediately start looking for other, another partner to take up that burden.
+Surely there is another somewhere who can spare us the burden.
+So often when you see relationships shattered and ending, especially when there’s children, the partners immediately start looking for another partner to take up that burden.
 And it doesn’t work.
 No. And yet a family is shattered.

 Lorne Brown:

 And doing this work can heal you, heal your mind, your heart, and then you see this show up in your relationships with your family, parents, spouses, children.
-You know, the metaphor I use Gila for this when I talk to my, my patients and clients is I said, we’re all like glasses of water walking around and you’re bumping into people and you’re taking some of the water.
-So somebody has water and they give you water in your glass, it feels nice, but to the other person, if their glass isn’t full, it doesn’t feel so good ’cause you’ve taken some of their water.
+You know, the metaphor I use Gila for when I talk to my patients and clients is I said, we’re all like glasses of water walking around and you’re bumping into people and you’re taking some of the water.
+So somebody has water and they give you water in your glass, it feels nice, but to the other person, if their glass isn’t full, it doesn’t feel so good because you’ve taken some of their water.
 So everybody’s walking around in relationships, bumping each other, taking each other’s water.
 And this idea of filling yourself up to do your work, being willing to be the only person to see you hear you love you, this full love for self that you, you talk about, to me, inner work is getting a faucet over your glass.

-So you’re being filled up constantly through source.
-So your glass is so overflowing that when somebody bumps into you take your water, you don’t even notice it because your glass is always full and overflowing and you become very attractive to other people because your glass is overflowing.
+So you’re being filled up constantly through sources.
+So your glass is so overflowing that when somebody bumps into you and takes your water, you don’t even notice it because your glass is always full and overflowing and you become very attractive to other people because your glass is overflowing.
 And so if you wanna live this fulfilling life, the goal is to do your inner work.
 So you’re tapped into a faucet, you’re always full and now you, it doesn’t matter who’s around you, whether their glass is half empty or not, because you’re always full and you’re, it’s easy for you to share.
-You don’t even need know you’re sharing it because you’re just overflowing.
+You don’t even need to know you’re sharing it because you’re just overflowing.
 And so that’s how I understand the inner work and filling yourself up is tapping into that faucet and now you’re full.
 And then you can go share it amongst all the relationships in your lives.
 All these other glasses.
-And to me, for some, for me and many people, it’s like, I got it. ’cause I’m, I’m going to my kids or I’m going to my spouse trying to get their water.
+And to me, for some, for me and many people, it’s like, I got it. because I’m, I’m going to my kids or I’m going to my spouse trying to get their water.
 And if their glass is half or less, it feels really uncomfortable.
 As we said, neediness is really unattractive.

 Gila Golub:

-Oh boy, it really is <laugh>.
+Oh boy, it really is.
 And so imagine saying that maybe for 10 minutes a day or a couple of times a day, I have no needs.
-I’m holding complete.
-Now that doesn’t mean you can’t want something that’s completely different, but going into a relationship with neediness and expecting other to fill you up.
+I’m holding it completely.
+Now that doesn’t mean you can’t want something that’s completely different, but going into a relationship with neediness and expecting others to fill you up.
 And there are very famous people in the world who really seem to be very full.
-Arnold Schwarzenegger, you know, he came from this village and dis some bodybuilding and became an American movie story even though he couldn’t speak English or act and then married American royalty and then became governor of California.
+Arnold Schwarzenegger, you know, he came from this village and did some bodybuilding and became an American movie story even though he couldn’t speak English or act and then married American royalty and then became governor of California.
 And then we know what happened.
 He sabotaged his life.
 None of that filled him up.
 None of that from the outside was enough.
 And then Tiger Woods did a very similar thing.
 And Elliot Spitzer, who was the governor of New York, did a very similar thing because they couldn’t get filled up from outside themselves.

 And Jimi Hendrix for that matter, who had more appreciation and acknowledgement and adoration and acceptance and material things.
-But you see his early life, his early life dictated it those first six years, those staggeringly formative first six years where he did not receive what a child needs, where his attachment needs were absolutely not fulfilled.
+But you see his early life, his early life dictated those first six years, those staggeringly formative first six years where he did not receive what a child needs, where his attachment needs were absolutely not fulfilled.
 That’s what we have to learn about attachment, because even though later in life he got it all, that little guy inside of him didn’t know he deserved to have it all.
-And so he overdosed in 27.
+And so he overdosed at 27.
 It’s a really big deal to learn to have a love affair with yourself and to heal the multi-generational wounding of your family system and to, to reparent yourself, to become your own champion, to repair that little inner child.
 It may be your inner embryo, maybe you weren’t invited to exist at all or you weren’t invited to exist as the gender or body type that you are.
-So it is all about healing your inner child, which there’s wonderful work to do that and healing your family system with, with constellation work and so on.
+So it is all about healing your inner child, which there’s wonderful work to do and healing your family system with, with constellation work and so on.
 We do it all.

 Lorne Brown:

-And this is why it’s important because one of the ideas behind our podcast, it’s called the Conscious Fertility Podcast, and this idea that if you’re going to parent and you’re unconscious, then how’s this going to affect your family system and the world?
+And this is why it’s important because one of the ideas behind our podcast, it’s called the Conscious Fertility Podcast, is this idea that if you’re going to parent and you’re unconscious, then how’s this going to affect your family system and the world?
 And if we want to see the planet heal, we all have to do our inner inner work.
 And so we go from conscious fertility to conscious conception to conscious pregnancy, to conscious parenting.
-And so this has many layers of impact. ’cause not only do your relationships change first with a self, but with your partner.
-But you’re going to raise a child and you’re sharing that the way of raising children through a developmental lens and behavior lens has different effect on the children.
+And so this has many layers of impact. because not only do your relationships change first with a self, but with your partner.
+But you’re going to raise a child and you’re sharing that the way of raising children through a developmental lens and behavior lens has different effects on the children.
 And so this is why this is important to your heart as well, this kind of work.

 Gila Golub: